HarpurCriticalArchive/web/editorial-policy.md

-of newspapers would have been swelled by the 24 poems present in unidentified newspaper cuttings in the manuscript books in the Mitchell, and also probably by printings and reprintings in other newspapers that have escaped attention so far.
+of newspapers would have been swelled by the 24 poems present in unidentified newspaper cuttings in the manuscript books in the Mitchell, and also probably by printings and reprintings in other newspapers that have escaped attention so far or are no longer extant.

 Finally, the [List of Sources](33) gives bibliographic details of the pamphlets and books published under Harpur’s name to 1900 and of the